Andrewy-gh/cut-above/README.md

 Material UI for components, styles, theming, and responsiveness.
 Redux Toolkit for state management and data fetching.
 Vite allows larger bundles to be separated so that load times are kept minimal.

-**Backend:** Node.js, Express, MonogDB, Nodemailer Nodemailer to send account and appointment information to users.
+**Backend:** Node.js, Express, MongoDB, Nodemailer

+Nodemailer to send account and appointment information to users.

 ## Features

 - Scheduling of appointments based on various needs like service, time, and employee availablity.

-- Appointment modifying and cancelling.
+- Appointment modifying and cancelling for users.

-- User authentication with Jwt token.
-Refreshing of tokens to keep users authenticated.
+- User authentication with JWT tokens.
+Refresh rotation of tokens to keep users authenticated.

 - Admin dashboard for quickly modifying, checking in, or cancelling appointments.